 MS Bleichen

-The MS Bleichen at the Hansahafen in Veddel is an authentic example of North German shipbuilding, which was built in 1958 at the Nobiskrug shipyard in Rendsburg and is now a functioning museum ship in the port of Hamburg.
-With its imposing hatch II, the former hold converted into a maritime event location, the MS Bleichen offers candlelight concerts amidst an authentic harbor backdrop.
-It is about a 15-minute walk from the Veddel S-Bahn station; alternatively, bus 256 takes visitors directly to the neighboring harbor museum.
+The MS Bleichen at Hansahafen in Veddel is an authentic testament to North German shipbuilding, built in 1958 at the Nobiskrug shipyard in Rendsburg and now moored in the Port of Hamburg as a fully functional museum ship.
+With its imposing Luke II—the former cargo hold converted into a maritime event venue —the MS Bleichen offers candlelight concerts amidst an authentic harbor setting.
+It’s about a 15-minute walk from the VeddelS-Bahn station; alternatively, bus line 256 takes visitors directly to the neighboring Harbor Museum.

-Address: Australiastrasse shed 51a
+Address: Australiastraße, Warehouse 51a

-Find out more about the MS Bleichen here!
+Learn more about the MS Bleichen here!

-Cultural Church Altona
+Altona Cultural Church

 Address: Bei der Johanniskirche 22